sdrech/php_video2audio/README.md

 # video2audio

 ## About the Project
-Here is you can find integration 3 services: Slidely PromoVideo, Transloadit Audio, FFmpeg Media library.
+Here you can find integration 3 services: Slidely PromoVideo, Transloadit Audio, FFmpeg Media library.
 Eerything is built on the newest version of Symfony 4.2 and PHP 7.

 ## Instruction